 T- Technology augmenting consumer experience

-Factors such as improved digital infrastructure, increased smartphone use, and an increase in the number of technology start-ups are assisting in the adoption and introduction of new technologies for commercial retail, especially in the evolved general trade.
+Factors such as improved digital infrastructure, smartphone use, and an increase in the number of technology start-ups assist in adopting and introducing new technologies for commercial retail, especially in the evolved general trade.

 E- E-wallets scaling up the payment ecosystem and handiness